-Kos has got it covered; the third largest island in the Dodecanese has a coastline that stretches over 290 kilometres.
+Kos has got it covered; the second largest, inhabited island in the Dodecanese has a coastline that stretches over 290 kilometres.
 Not just a party island, Kos holidays are great for both couples and families.

 Holidays in Kos are perfect for visitors dreaming of vibrant beach resorts, where an enviable range of water sports is always on offer.
 The resort facilities and sublime beaches also make this a popular venue for the perfect wedding or honeymoon.
 Make 2018 the year you say I do and choose a Kos Holiday for your annual getaway or celebrate your love abroad with a destination wedding or honeymoon.